omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - **AWS SWF:** able to coordinate work across distributed application components
 - **Decoupled architecture** requres **SQS** and **SWF**
 - **AWS Resource Access Manager (RAM**) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization
+- **AWS Parameter store:** allows you to store data such as passwords, database strings, AMI ids, and license codes as parameter values.
+- **AWS config:** enables you to assess, audit, and evaluate configurations of AWS resources